heinzfieldmann/Fummel/README.md

 First step.
 Create something that reads  sysex-files scraped from the internet and store the patches in a database.

-Number two: Normalize them for the ML-network.
+Step 2: Normalize them for the ML-network.

+Step 3: Look into the ML-stuff..

 We could containerize the whole shebang?